onmax/albatross-rpc-client-ts/README.md

 await getClient().peer.list()
 ```

-Check out the [typing file](./src/index.ts) for all available methods.
+Check out the [client class file](./src/index.ts) for all available methods.

 #### Using the Nimiq RPC Client structure